 - Mid August: Aqua dance

-Kawagoe summer pools cost:
+Kawagoe summer pools cost

 ￥730 yen for adults, ￥210 yen for children of school going age, children under 7 are free.
 Family ticket for 2 adults and 2 kids is 1670 yen.
-No tattoos allowed.
 Parking costs 840 yen for the day or 1670 for anything larger than a mini van.
 Small lockers cost 100 yen for the day.
 Large lockers are 200 yen for the day.

-Access: by bus from the West exit of JR Kawagoe Station, bound for Kawagoe Suijo Koen.
+You can get a bus from the West exit of JR Kawagoe Station, bound for Kawagoe Suijo Koen.
 Or you can walk from Nishikawagoe station.
 If you come by car, there is plenty of parking.
 However, due to the popularity of the pools, parking can fill up pretty quickly.
 As per above, parking costs ￥840 for the day.
 (Parking is only charged during the pool season, its free the rest of the year).

 MORE DETAILED INFORMATION AND PHOTOS: